Subaru Impreza: Subaru WRX STI Takumi (2008)

 It is a concept vehicle based on the Impreza WRX STI hatchback with upgraded springs and shocks, revised suspension bits, lightweight 12-spoke wheels, undisclosed engine tweaks and a slightly reworked exterior.

 The vehicle was unveiled in Motorsport Japan 2008.

 20th Anniversary Edition WRX STI (2008)

-It is a limited (300 units) version of the Impreza WRX STI hatchback for the Japanese market, with a new set of coilovers with retuned springs and shocks, thicker front and rear anti-roll bars, 18-inch aluminum wheels, white body colour, black lip spoiler, Recaro leather seats with red stitching, a commemorative plaque on the center console, new set of door sills.
+It is a limited (300 units) version of the Impreza WRX STI hatchback for the Japanese market, with a new set of coilovers with retuned springs and shocks, thicker front and rear anti-roll bars, 18-inch aluminum wheels, white body color, black lip spoiler, Recaro leather seats with red stitching, a commemorative plaque on the center console, new set of door sills.

 WRX STI spec C (2009)

 It is a limited (900 units) version of the Impreza WRX STI for the Japanese market.
 It included engine, suspension, and body parts improvement over the regular model.
 The ball bearing on the turbine axle was modified to reduce friction, the ECU retuned for better response, and an intercooler water spray fitted.
 The cross member, suspension and power steering were also improved for better handling and body rigidity.
 An aluminum hood, laminar window glass, and a lighter battery helped to reduce weight.